MahasreeM/EXPERIMENT--03-Interface-iot-development-board-and-configure-the-USART-for-transferring-strings/README.md

 ![exp3 image](https://github.com/user-attachments/assets/0f50d705-13d9-4b1b-8b31-4a1f50fac2cd)

 ## Result :

- thus the implemented program was successfully verified.

-## Result :
 The IoT development board was successfully interfaced, and the USART was configured to transmit strings.
 The transmitted data was verified using a serial monitor, confirming proper communication.